-LABEL DESCRIPTION Pause Auto The DASHBOARD screen automatically refreshes every 30 seconds.
-Refresh Click this to disable the auto refresh.
+LABEL DESCRIPTION Pause Auto Refresh The DASHBOARD screen automatically refreshes every 30 seconds.
+Click this to disable the auto refresh.
 Click Resume Auto Refresh to enable.
 Port Status This displays individual port type, status, and connection speed of the Switch.
 Click on a port to open the port's status panel.
 Use the status panel to enable/disable a port, power cycle a PoE port, and view its basic information.
 For example, link speed and port utilization.
 Note: The port status may vary for non-PoE and PoE models.
-System Information n System Name This field displays the name used to identify the Switch on any network.
+System Information on .
+System Name This field displays the name used to identify the Switch on any network.
 System Location This field displays the geographic location name you set for the Switch.
 Boot Version This field displays the version number and date of the boot module that is currently on the Switch.
 ZyNOS F/W Version This field displays the version number and date of the firmware the Switch is currently running.
 System Time This field displays the current date and time in the UAG.
 The format is mm/dd/yyyy hh:mm:ss.
 System Uptime This field displays how long the Switch has been running since it last restarted or was turned on.
 Serial Number This field displays the serial number of this Switch.
 The serial number is used for device tracking and control.
 Hardware Version This field displays the hardware version of the Switch.
 System MAC Address This field displays the MAC address of the Switch.
+Registration MAC Address This is the MAC address reserved for NCC registration.
+Use this MAC address to register the Switch on NCC.